-I can show you in images what it looked like, however the smell will be left to your imagination.
-The stench of urine, mold, and decay was so strong it became a taste in my mouth.
+I can show you in images what it looked like, however the smell must be left to your imagination.
+The stench of urine, mold, and decay was so strong that it became a taste in my mouth.

 By the time we arrived, her personal effects were long gone.
 So, too, were the dozens of cats that had kept her company, although the signs of them were everywhere: the clumps of hair that lined the window sills, the sticky trails down every wall and baseboard, and the feces stuck in the floor grate.
 The mystery was how this once-grand Victorian home had deteriorated to its current state.
 Doors were terribly scarred by an animal too big to be a cat.
 Why had it been so desperate to get out?
 What happened here?

 We were thrilled when Jody’s clients triumphed in the bidding war.
 Only in Toronto could a home in this state of disrepair still command ten offers!
-The buyers were friends, and agreed to give me ongoing access to photograph the property over time.
+The buyers were friends of ours, and they agreed to give me ongoing access to photograph the property.
 Not only could I shoot the current condition to my heart’s content (who wouldn’t want to lie on urine-soaked floors for hours while holding heavy equipment?), but I would be able to document the entire restoration they had planned.
-I couldn’t explain it, but I had felt an instant connection to the house, and an overwhelming curiosity about who had lived there.
+I couldn’t explain it, but I felt an instant connection to the house, and an overwhelming curiosity about who had lived there.

 As Jody and I approached the entrance, a beautiful white cat came running down the path to greet us.
-How bizarre and appropriate that we be welcomed by him as we came to learn about the cat lady.
+How bizarre and appropriate that we were welcomed by him as we arrived to learn about the cat lady.

 Interestingly enough, the woman who met us at the door said this cat was a famous island resident who had not been seen all season, and had been presumed dead.
 We felt certain it was Isobel saying hello, or perhaps giving us her blessing.